LabseSoftware/docs.remede.camarm.fr/docs/database/dataset.md

 The `data` folder is destined to the linguistics resources used by Remède.

-`data/mots.txt`: List of ~1 000 000 words, comma separated
+`data/mots.txt`: List of ~1 000 000 words, semi separated

 `data/ipa.json`: For a key 'word', returns his IPA
 - Generated from `data/IPA.txt`: a text file of format `[word]\t[ipa]` by `scripts/pre_generate_ressources.py`